alphagov/travel-advice-publisher/docs/further-technical-information.md

 Each country can have one or more editions.
 At any one time, there can be a single edition in draft, a single published edition and any number of archived editions.
 When an edition is published, the existing published edition will be archived.

 When published, unless the 'minor update' checkbox is checked, a change description must be provided.
-This is exposed in the api response and likely will be displayed on the frontend in the future.
+This is exposed in the API response and the frontend.

-### Adding or Renaming a Country
+### Adding or renaming a country

 To add or rename a country, update the [`lib/data/countries.yml`](../lib/data/countries.yml) file.
 You will then need to:

 - Publish the content item for the country to Publishing API
 - Publish the email signup content item for the country to Publishing API

-See [`lib/tasks/publishing_api.rake`](../lib/tasks/publishing_api.rake) for details on how to do this.
+See [`lib/tasks/publishing_api.rake`](../lib/tasks/publishing_api.rake) for details of how to do this.

-To maintain the history of a country when renaming you will need to perform a [migration](../db/migrate/20160916161059_rename_democratic_republic_of_congo.rb) on TravelAdviceEdition
+To maintain the history of a country when renaming you will need to perform a [migration](../db/migrate/20160916161059_rename_democratic_republic_of_congo.rb) on TravelAdviceEdition.

 ### Publishing API